zeke-xie/adaptive-inertia-adai/README.md

 The recommended learning rate of Adai is equal to the choice of SGD or 10 times the choice of SGD Momentum (beta=0.9).

 The recommended weight decay of Adai is euqal to the choice of SGD and SGD Momentum.

+AdaiW adoptes decoupled weight decay instead of L2 regularization.
+Thus, the optimal weight decay of AdaiW depends on the learning rate choice.

 # Test performance